Farmers' protest in Muzaffarnagar villages more about sugarcane issues than agri laws

 However, most of the farmers whom the PTI spoke to in the region said they are receiving annual Rs 6,000 government assistance under the PM-Kisan Samman Nidhi Scheme started by the Centre.

-The entire western Uttar Pradesh has been witnessing a number of Mahapanchayts organized either by khaps or farmer leaders or political parties against the farm laws.
+The entire western Uttar Pradesh has been witnessing a number of Mahapanchayts organised either by khaps or farmer leaders or political parties against the farm laws.

 As per the data provided by All India Sugar Traders Association (AISTA), the Fair and Remunerative Price (FRP) of Sugarcane was at Rs 255 per quintal for 2017-18 season and increased to Rs 285 per quintal in 2020-21 season.